mstocco/mariostoc.co/content/traininglog/20230219-challenge2023-18weeksout.md

 decided to go explore...
 <!----->
-Instead of riding down _Munn_ again, I turned on to a fire road called _Corey Road Connector_.
+Instead of riding down _Munn_ again, I turned on to a fire road called _Corry Road Connector_.
 This eventually put me in the north-west end of the _Mount Work Bike Park_; an entire section of the bike park that is new to me.